 There was one paper (note: just one) which said that they couldn’t find any culturable virus from the breath of people who were “tidal breathing”, i.e. just sitting there, not exercising, not talking / singing / yelling / coughing / sneezing.

 Early in the pandemic, I used to say, “It turns out that love is stronger than fear” as people broke quarantine rules around the world to spend time with loved ones.
 Now, I say, “Boredom is stronger than fear” as I have seen responsible, caring, intelligent people I know go places after five days, even knowing that they were probably still infectious after five days.
 (They knew because I told them and gave them references.)

 I also have isolated twice, once early on when I had COVID-like symptoms and once recently when I was exposed.
 It’s hard!

 The most important things you can do to keep from infecting your loved ones is to stay isolated, but you aren’t going to be able to do that if you are bored out of your skull and/or frantic for physical exercise.
 If you have someone to help take care of you, have them bring you entertaining stuff.
 Better yet, arrange this ahead of time.
 (See later on for my ‘how to prepare’ list.)

-Walking around outside, especially if you have a mask on, is relatively low risk for other people.
+Walking around outside, especially if you have a mask on, is pretty low risk for other people.
 (Don’t do this if you are sneezing or coughing, though.
 You won’t be able to restrain yourself from lifting your mask to cough/sneeze (because yeah, that’s gross), but that’s exactly the time when the mask is needed.)
 Do wear a mask when going from your room to the door, and preferably have your roommates be far away.
 (I can’t go outside when isolating because I live in an apartment building where I can’t get up to my floor without getting into

 a small poorly ventilated room an elevator.)